flmachado/flmachado.github.io/index.md

 See [research](research) for an overview of my research interests and [publications](publications) (or below) for a complete list of my publications.

-To contact me: fmachado at berkeley dot edu
+To contact me: fmachado at cfa dot harvard dot edu

 # Pre-prints